Regression-Games/RegressionDocs/docs/studios/unity/tutorials/github_actions.md

 :::info

-Note that this will actually run all of your tests, not just the QA Bot test.
-To configure this workflow to only run the QA test, see the [Unity Test Runner Command Line docs](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/reference-command-line.html), which has filter options that can be passed within `customParameters` within the `Run tests` step above.
+Note that this will actually run all of your tests, not just the bot test.
+To configure this workflow to only run the bot test, see the [Unity Test Runner Command Line docs](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/reference-command-line.html), which has filter options that can be passed within `customParameters` within the `Run tests` step above.
 For example, see the `customParameters` property below: